Representation and duality of the untyped lambda-calculus in nominal lattice and topological semantics, with a proof of topological completeness: The -calculus

 \emph{Any} $\ns D\in\indiapp$ has the structure of $\tall$, $\app$, and $\ppa$, so we can immediately interpret the $\lambda$-calculus in $\ns D$.
 Lo and behold, the interpretation is sound.
 This is Definition~\ref{defn.ddenot} and Theorem~\ref{thrm.lambda.soundness}.

 The denotation we obtain is \emph{absolute}, meaning that a variable/atom $a$ is interpreted `as itself'---there is no valuation.
 Slightly more formally, a denotation is absolute when variable symbols in the syntax map to fixed entities in the denotation.
-In the case of this paper, $a$ (more strictly: $a_\idiom$) is interpreted as $\prg a$ (more strictly: $\prg_{\ns D} a_{\ns D^\prg}$, see Notation~\ref{nttn.impredicative.D}).
+In the case of this paper, $a$ (more precisely: $a_\idiom$) is interpreted as $\prg a$ (more precisely: $\prg_{\ns D} a_{\ns D^\prg}$, see Notation~\ref{nttn.impredicative.D}).

 The role of a valuation is played by the $\sigma$-action.
 If we have some $x\in|\ns D|$ and want to `evaluate' any $a$ in it to become $u$, then we just apply $[a\sm u]$.
 This nominal approach to valuations using $\sigma$-algebras is \emph{more general} than the usual Tarski denotation based on valuations; to see why, see the discussion in \cite[Remark~8.18]{gabbay:semooc}.